-This is a practical course for those working with an obese population covering etiology; clinical characteristics; nutrition therapy; and prevention strategies for obesity, metabolic syndrome and diabetes.
-The course investigates the many influences on body weight, adiposity and energy expenditure, and evaluates current research in this area.
-Practical applications include an exploration of common eating habits and behaviors, barriers to weight loss, and treatment strategies.
+This is a practical course for those working with those who have obesity covering etiology; clinical characteristics; nutrition therapy; and prevention strategies for obesity, metabolic syndrome and type II diabetes.
+The course investigates the many influences on body weight changes and energy expenditure, and evaluates current research in this area.
+Practical applications include an exploration of common eating habits and behaviors, barriers to blood glucose control, and treatment strategies.
 In addition, the course covers compassionate counseling and ways to help patients build better relationships with food and their bodies.
-Prerequisite(s): GSN 515 or GSNO 515, GSN 516 or GSNO 516
+Prerequisite(s): GSN 515 or GSNO 515, GSN 516 or GSNO 516.